Fancy Homegrown Potatoes For Your Christmas Dinner? – Follow Our Christmas Potato Guide To Get Them

 Christmas Potato Charlotte – This is the variety that most people grow and recommend.
 From our recent survey, 68% of people said this was their favourite variety.
 The crops are large, and the potatoes taste incredible.
 I have had some great success with this variety!

-Christmas Potato Maris Peer – Another variety that is started to be sold more widely, its not as well tested as Charlotte but has many good reviews.
-Although I have only grown this for one year I will be trying it again this year as the crops were big and tasted very good.
+Christmas Potato Maris Peer – Another variety that is starting to be sold more widely, it’s not as well tested as Charlotte, but has many good reviews.
+Although I have only grown this for one year, I will be trying it again this year as the crops were big and tasted very good.

 Christmas Potato Nicola – This is another common variety for Christmas potatoes.
 It has a waxy yellow flesh and is very versatile, being suitable for baking, boiling, mashing, roasting and salads.